Osiris1975/namelist-mod-gen/README.md

 the first time the words are translated.

-One reason this takes as long as it does is because of the number of API requests to various translation services that are made, and because in some cases the tool will generate a list of translations and pick the most common one to get better accuracy.
+One reason this takes as long as it does is because of the number of API requests to various translation services that are made, and in some cases the tool will generate a list of translations for a single word and pick the most common one to get better accuracy.
 It does use a multi-threaded approach to try and improve translation time.
 If a word fails to be translated, the tool will use the original english version for the localization file.